OpenAMP on Kria SOM¶

 sudo reboot

-To run the OpenAMP applications reference below commands.
-Note that the echo start and end stop commands are required for each execution of the example application.
+To run the OpenAMP applications, reference the following commands.
+The echo start and end stop commands are required for each execution of the example application.

 Echo Test application: